jelastic/JPS/README.md

-The project was moved to https://github.com/jelastic-jps
+The rich collection of JPS packages is available at https://github.com/jelastic-jps